 Vine Deloria, Jr. Lecture Series: Vine Deloria, Jr. was one of the preeminent intellectuals of the twentieth century, whose work brought attention to the importance of place and traditions within Native American communities.
 Started in 2007, this series (generally held in March) honors Deloria's work by focusing on Native American communities and scholars.
 The series is a collaborative effort between the Office for Inclusive Community and the Office for Institutional Diversity.

-Reed Leadership Academy: Office for Inclusive Community staff are part of the core teaching team for the Reed Leadership Academy, a student leadership program based on the Social Change Model of Leadership Development.
+Reed Leadership Academy: Office for Inclusive Community staff helped develop the Reed Leadership Academy, a student leadership program based on the Social Change Model of Leadership Development.
+OIC staff occassionally participate as guest instructors.

 Inclusive Community Orientation Session: The Office for Inclusive Community, Office for Institutional Diversity, and Student Activities work together to coordinate a session during new student orientation that focuses on Reed's commitment to creating an inclusive community and seeks to raise awareness about how diverse perspectives and backgrounds impact learning inside and outside the classroom.